99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 ## Why its important to generate true random numbers ?

 It is due to security reasons.
-Generally there are different algorithms that use generation of random number which are inturn used to create crypto keys.
-If there numbers are not random then the cryptographic keys inturn will be weaker and could be predicted relatively easily.
+Generally there are different algorithms that use generation of random number which are in turn used to create crypto keys.
+If there numbers are not random then the cryptographic keys in turn will be weaker and could be predicted relatively easily.
 This is the the major reason finding ways to generate true random numbers.

 ## How to Linux generates random numbers ?

 Machines or OS are dumb.
 They only do what they are programmed to do.
 Machine are given set of instructions which they execute to get a random number.
 If there is no human event, eventually they will start creating pattern for that randomness.
-There is not way computer can perform those random events, so computer use so called Pseudo random numbers.
+There is no way computer can perform those random events, so computer use so called Pseudo random numbers.
 They simulate randomness using algorithms and those algorithms generates a sequence of numbers that looks random.
 Note that, it will generate random looking sequence of number but how to make them actually random ?

 This is the reason nature or human are involved in generating true randomness into a system.
 Physical activities like typing, moving mouse, audio, video data tend to be random that we want and involving them into the system could give us more entropy which caused entropy to go high, and higher the entropy, higher the randomness.

 Here, PRNG (Pseudo Random Number Generator) comes into the picture.
-PRNG uses alrogithms to generate random looking number.
+PRNG uses algorithms to generate random looking number.
 Linux was the first OS to implement PRNG into its kernel.
 Linux uses Pseudo Random Number Generator (PRNG) or Random Number Generator (CSPRNG).
 These use mathematical formulas to achieve maximum randomness.
 Linux was the first OS to include PRNG on its kernel.
 PRNG is a set of mathematical formulas implemented in program to generate large quantities of random digits that are needed.

 You can see the image here on how PRNG works